brighthive/data-resource-generator/docs/source/references/running.rst

 You can easily standup a DRG in four easy steps!

 #.
-Create a Data Resource Schema -- see :ref:`Creating and Using a Data Resource Schema usage <basic-usage>`
+Run the Data Resource Generator -- see :ref:`Running the application <in-prod-usage>`
 #.
-Run the Data Resource Generator -- see :ref:`Creating and Using a Data Resource Schema <basic-usage>` and :ref:`running the application <in-prod-usage>`
+Create a Data Resource Schema -- see :ref:`Creating and Using a Data Resource Schema usage <basic-usage>`
 #.
-Generate your Data Resources -- see :ref:`generating Data Resources <generating-data-resources>`
+Generate your Data Resources -- see :ref:`Generating Data Resources <generating-data-resources>`
 #.
 Interact with your generated Data Resources -- see :ref:`Interacting with generated Data Resources <interacting-with-generated-routes>`

 Preparing the Database